aimaovai/apple-data-processor/README.md

 # Time Series Processor

-This package processes time series data by cleaning, analyzing, filtering, aggregating, and visualizing it.
+Note: This package was created with specific data and may behave differently with other data This package processes time series data by cleaning, analyzing, filtering, aggregating, and visualizing it.

 ## How to Use